 The Border Cats are Thunder Bay’s baseball team playing out of the Northwoods League, a collegiate summer baseball league.
-Come out to Port Arthur Stadium this summer and spend a day at the ballpark taking in the action while enjoying great food and drinks from the concessions.
+Come out to Port Arthur Stadium in the summer and spend a day at the ballpark taking in the action while enjoying great food and drinks from the concessions.

 Thunder Bay Chill

 For those looking to take in a soccer game, look no further than the Thunder Bay Chill.
 The Chill play in the Premiere Development League, calling Tbaytel Place at Fort William Stadium home.
-Come out this summer and experience the best soccer action that Thunder Bay has to offer.
+Come out during the summer and experience the best soccer action that Thunder Bay has to offer.

 U-18 Baseball World Cup 2017

 Thunder Bay will be hosting the WBSC U-18 Baseball World Cup 2017; with 50 games being played at Port Arthur Stadium and Baseball Central from September 1st to 10th.
 12 teams from around the world will be coming here to compete in this tournament.
 Nine players that participated in the 2010 event that took place in Thunder Bay have played in the MLB.
 Don’t miss out on the chance to witness this international baseball showcase.